xdjx19/IntroToAI_CL1-05-Khoa-Group-06/README.md

 1. The filename and search method
 2. The found destination and number of expanded nodes
 3. The path from origin to destination
-4. The path of the graph visualization png
+4. A visualization of the graph and the found path